Layusmen/Alertnity/README.md

 ## Technology Stack

 - **Frontend**:
-  - React.js or Vue.js for a responsive UI.
+  HTML, CSS, Javascript
   - Google Maps for mapping and visualizations.
 - **Backend**:
-  - Node.js with Express for API handling.
+  - C#, ASP.NET with API handling.
-  - MongoDB or PostgreSQL for data storage.
 - **APIs**:
   - RESTful APIs for data communication.
   - External APIs for crime data, geolocation, and more.